chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 ## Example

-FlutterBluePlus has a beautiful example app, useful to debug issues.
+VXFlutterBlue has a beautiful example app, useful to debug issues.

 ```
 cd ./example